 When undertaken with medical care, a detox from Cocaine can last anywhere between 7 to 10 days.
 Our detox team will guide you through this early stage of recovery.
 We are confident in our ability to deal with any symptoms that result from a Cocaine detox.
 Our confidence is derived from years of experience and detoxing thousands of people from crack cocaine.

 If You’re Taking Prescription Medication

-Your safety is paramount, so letting us know of any prescribed medications you are taking is vitally important.
-Contraindications occur when certain drugs are taken in combination, so it’s important to inform us during the assessment which prescribed medications you are currently taking.
-Do not let this deter you from detox, we tailor our treatment programs to cater for each individual.
+Your safety is paramount, so informing us of any prescribed medications you are taking is vitally important.
+Contraindications occur when certain drugs are taken in combination, so it’s important to inform us during the assessment of which prescribed medications you are currently taking.
+Do not let this deter you from detoxing, we tailor our treatment programs to cater to each individual.
 We have not yet been unable to detox a client due to their current prescribed medication regimen.

 If You’re Taking Other Drugs

 In order to address all the physical and emotional needs that may arise during your detox, it is best to inform us if you are abusing more than one substance.
 Most people who suffer from drug addiction use many drugs at one time.
 This is known as polydrug use.
 Disclosing this information on assessment will enable us to design a treatment program best suited to you.
 All information provided is confidential.
 Our medical professionals have years of experience caring for polydrug users.

 Withdrawal starts shortly after the initial high dissipates and the cocaine comedown begins.
 The exact duration of the comedown and timeline for withdrawal can vary depending on the intensity of drug use and a person’s metabolism.
 Cocaine typically stays in a person’s system for 2 to 3 days but has many longer-lasting effects on the body.